agentlang-ai/agentlang-docs/docs/language/business-logic/dataflow.md

 The preceding code-snippet creates an event with two email attributes.
 Then a dataflow is defined on this event.
 There are two patterns in this dataflow - the first pattern queries a `:Person` whose email is the value of `:CreateFriendship.Email1`.
-If such a person exists, evaluation proceeds to the next pattern, if the person could not be found the dataflow returns with a `data-not-found` error.
+If such a person exists, evaluation proceeds to the next pattern, if the person could not be found the dataflow returns a data `not-found` result.
 The second pattern will query the person whose email is `CreateFriendship.Email2` and links the two persons via a `:Friendship` relationship.

-So far we have seen patterns for creating and querying instances.
-The pattern language used by dataflows is very expressive and supports the following patterns:
+The pattern language used by dataflows is very expressive and may be categorized as,

 1. **[Create pattern](docs/language/business-logic/dataflow-patterns.md#create)**
 2. **[Query pattern](docs/language/business-logic/dataflow-patterns.md#query)**